-Olweus data shows that students have the most difficulty while on the playground.
+Our School Climate Survey data shows students feeling safe and engaged in the classroom overall but continuing to have difficulties on the playground.
 Although there has been an increase in teachers doing circles and conducting class meetings, they need to occur more often in order to assist students with conflicts.
 Data to show family engagement should be collected more often to determine the value of what is being provided, who is attending, and with what frequency.